Image Credit |

 Departure

 After European paintings, I headed back down to the main floor and tried to look at some swords, but my attention span had been reduced to nothing by sensory overload.
 I stumbled out the exit without even glancing at the forest of Roman statues around me.
 As I walked away, I took one last look up at the lit windows and promised to return another time with a lighter backpack.
 I am very grateful to the Met for the wonderful evening it gave me, reminding me that this city is not quite so ugly as it seems at first glance.
-I plopped down three blocks later with some fast food, another Lord of the Rings Quote in my head.
+I plopped down three blocks later with some fast food, another Lord of the Rings Quote in my head."'Dear me!
+We Tooks and Brandybucks, we can't live long on the heights.'Blessing upon all creators and all observers of beauty.
+Have a wonderful week, and thanks, as always, for reading.

 'No,' said Merry.
 'I can't.
 Not yet, at any rate.
 But at least, Pippin, we can now see them, and honour them.
 It is best to love first what you are fitted to love, I suppose: you must start somewhere [...]'"